jhlagado/f-layout/README.md

 responsive flexbox-based layout on IE 11+, Edge, Chrome, Firefox and Safari browsers.

+Using CSS for laying out pages has always been tricky and before CSS3 was done mainly by misusing CSS features in order to get the job done.
+The idea behind f-layout is use modern CSS (now well supported in browsers) to create a small set of easily learned classes to enable web designers to build layouts quickly.

+It uses the <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">flexbox CSS model</a>
+but tries to avoid complexity by surfacing only its most useful features and to have sensible defaults to make layout building as simple as possible.

 Here's a reasonably complicated example:
 ```html
 <div class="f-row f-stretch">